 While 2021 has not changed a whole lot in terms of the way the world is dealing with the pandemic, quarantine, and political and economic tension, it has certainly led a lot of us to look at various aspects of our business, the economy, and society with different perspectives.

 When it comes to the world of retail and the general consumer product industry, customers have made a move towards more organic and sustainable methods.
-Even in packaging, brands, right from eCommerce entities to big-name companies, are pushing the envelope when it comes to using of material, brand communications and marketing, and brand values and moving into eco-friendly grounds.
+Even in cosmetic packaging trends, brands, right from eCommerce entities to big-name companies, are pushing the envelope when it comes to using of material, brand communications and marketing, and brand values and moving into eco-friendly grounds.
 In our 2020 trends article, we reported that sustainable packaging would be one of the main trends amidst the rise of the pandemic.
 We not only saw this happen, but in 2021 we see it going one step further.

 Here are the top 5 trends for the packaging industry in 2021.